 More than two (2) years and up to three (3) years from the official beginning date of employment, the employee shall be required to pay back that portion of the reimbursed moving expenses that exceeded $10,000.

 Amount is due in full at termination.
 Amount may be taken from employee's final paycheck.

+Nothing contained in this Employee Moving Service Agreement shall be construed as creating a contract of employment for any specific duration.
+The Agency and Employee specifically agree the purpose of this Agreement is to create a right for the Agency to recover some or all of the moving expense reimbursement paid to the Employee under certain terms contained herein.

 Any exemptions to this policy require a petition and approval from the Board of Examiners.